niccolovettorello1997/symfony-ai-demo/README.md

 **Note**

 *This commands loads the Ollama model into RAM for faster responses.
+By default, the model is kept in memory for 20 minutes if inactive (check the `OLLAMA_KEEP_ALIVE` parameter within `docker-compose.yml`)*

-To exit the model simply type `/bye` in the Ollama container command prompt.*
+*To exit the model simply type `/bye` in the Ollama container command prompt.*

 ---